lazarow/ASP-via-WMaxSat/clustering/README.txt

-# PROBLEM GENERATING
+# CLUSTERING PROBLEM GENERATING

-1. Go to the folder `data`.
+1. Go to the folder `clustering`.
-2. Run `python generate PROBLEM_NAME N K B`.
+2. Run `python generate.py PROBLEM_NAME N K B S` (requires `numpy`).
-3. The generation script creates two file based on PROBLEM_NAME:
+3. The generation script creates:
-    - problem file formatted as described below with the `.in` extension;
+    - a problem file (see the below format description) in the data folder;
-    - solution file with the `.sol` extension.

-# MODEL GENERATING

-1. Go to a model folder (clingo, dlv, smodels, and so on).
-2. Run `python generate PROBLEM_PATH MODEL_WITHOUT_DATA_PATH > MODEL_WITH_DATA_PATH`.
+    - all ASP models (Clingo, DLV, smodels, cmodels) in the models folder.

-# PROBLEM FORMAT
+## PROBLEM FORMAT

 Problem files are described in the following format:
 N